THE ALDEN CURVE

 It's rather remarkable how the curve for what biologists call "Disruptive Selection"—i.e. the relationship between the pre-disruption and post-disruption evolutionary curves—matches up with The Curve for content consumption created by the technological disruption caused by VOD, PPV, YouTube, et al.

-Once you think about it a bit, though, it makes a lot of sense.
 Technology truly is disrupting the evolution of media, and the pattern of that disruption looks no different than it does in the biological world.

 To put it mildly: